California Family Court Records

 What Are California Family Court Records?

 California Family Court records are the official written documentation of the processes and events involved in the trials and hearings of domestic relations cases handled by California Family Courts.
 These documents include case files and dockets as well as final judgements and orders.
 Examples of Family Court records include divorce decrees, child custody orders, and adoption records.
+Interested persons may find California Family Court Records in the judicial district where the case was filed.

 What Is a Family Court in California?